core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * It is recommended to use the period "." character for segmentation.

-The registry is initially empty.
+The registry initially contains one value:

+ * "core.rd-group": A multicast group as described in {{groups}}.

 ## Multicast Address Registration {#mc-registration}